langchain-ai/langchain/docs/modules/indexes/how_to_guides.rst

 `FAISS <./vectorstore_examples/faiss.html>`_: A walkthrough of how to use the FAISS vectorstore wrapper.

-`Elasic Search <./vectorstore_examples/elasticsearch.html>`_: A walkthrough of how to use the ElasticSearch wrapper.
+`Elastic Search <./vectorstore_examples/elasticsearch.html>`_: A walkthrough of how to use the ElasticSearch wrapper.

 `Milvus <./vectorstore_examples/milvus.html>`_: A walkthrough of how to use the Milvus vectorstore wrapper.